Q. What is “wrong” with the Accredited in Public Relations (APR) Credential as it currently exists?

 Q. Is the APR important to the broader public relations profession?

 A. The 2005 “Value of Accreditation” survey found that:

 Q. Is the APR important to hiring managers?

 A. Hiring practices would seem to indicate that the APR lacks awareness, understanding and respect among the ranks of employment decision-makers.
 For example, less than .05 percent of PRSA Jobcenter postings “require” or “prefer” APR.
 This compares with the more than 25 percent of postings that require the Society for Human Resource Management (SHRM)’s Professional in Human Resources (PHR) or Senior Professional in Human Resources (SPHR) credentials, which “validate mastery in the field of human resource management and to promote organizational effectiveness.”

 A. A 2005 PRWeek/Korn Ferry salary survey, found that Accredited public relations professionals’ annual salaries were approximately 20 percent higher than those of their non-Accredited colleagues, when factors such as age and experience are controlled.

-As we prepare to celebrate the APR's 50th anniversary next year, PRSA is embarking on a plan to enhance its profile and prestige.
+As we celebrate the APR's 50th anniversary this year, PRSA is continuing its plan to enhance the Credential’s profile and prestige.

 Find out more about this entry-level credential from Janet Kacskos, APR, chair, Universal Accreditation Board, and Jay Rayburn, Ph.D, APR, Fellow PRSA, CPRC, chair, Entry Level Accreditation.